apache/eventmesh/docs/en/features/eventmesh-schemaregistry-design.md

 A Schema stands for the description of serialization instances(string/stream/file/...) and has two properties.
 First, it is also in the format of serialization type.
 Second, it defines what requirements such serialized instances should satisfy.

 Besides describing a serialization instance, a Schema may also be used for validating whether an instance is legitimate.
-The reason is that it defines the ```type```(and other properties) of a JSON instance and inside keys.
-Taking JSON Schema for example, it could not only be referred when dealing with a JSON string, but also be used for  validating whether a string satisfies properties defined in the schema[[1]](#References).
+The reason is that it defines the ```type```(and other properties) of a serialized instance and inside keys.
+Taking JSON Schema for example, it could not only be referred when describing a JSON string, but also be used for validating whether a string satisfies properties defined in the schema[[1]](#References).

 Commonly, there are JSON Schema, Protobuf Schema, and Avro Schema, representing description of JSON instances, Protobuf instances, and Avro instances respectively.